David Marshall (Singaporean politician): World War II and prisoner-of-war

-At Nisi-Asibetsu, they were to work at the coal mines for the Japanese.
-However, Marshall had grown too weak by then to mine, so he instead was part of a pick and shovel group.
-They mainly cleared land for airfields and moved iron delivered from Manchuria using trucks.
-By 1944, the Japanese were beginning to lose the war, and Marshall learnt of it through a Chinese POW who could read Japanese that told them after he read some Japanese papers in the colonel's office.
-Following this, he and his camp began receiving food and supplies from Red Cross parcels and American planes.
-Soon after, Marshall was flown to Okinawa and then to Manila to be debriefed with his fellow POWs.
-They were to give statements of their conditions during the war, and during his interview he requested repatriation to Perth to visit his family.
-The American officials agreed, and Marshall was sent to Sydney before taking a train to Perth.
-By then, he had only weighed 107 lb.
-He would stay with his family briefly before moving back to Singapore in February 1946.
+At Nisi-Asibetsu, they worked at coal mines for the Japanese.
+By that time, however, Marshall had grown too physically weak to mine and was instead assigned to a pick and shovel group.
+His duties primarily involved clearing land for airfields and transporting iron delivered from Manchuria.
+By 1944, as Japan's position in the war began to deteriorate, Marshall became aware of the situation through a Chinese POW who could read Japanese that relayed information from Japanese papers he found in the colonel's office.
+Following this period, he and his camp began receiving food and supplies from Red Cross parcels and American planes.
+After Japan's surrender, Marshall was sent to Manila by American officials, where he gave statements of the conditions during the war and requested repatriation to Perth to reunite with his family.
+By then, he only weighed 107 lb.
+He remained with his family in Perth briefly before returning to Singapore in February 1946.